 The marked improvement is seen in the fact that the objective indicators and subjective quality of life measures taken after attending JRC were improved over those before entering JRC.
-Also the improved functioning measured in this way has continued for as long as 29 years, 5 months after the former students were discharged from JRC.
+Also the improved functioning measured in this way has continued for as long as 35 years after the former students were discharged from JRC.

-After leaving JRC, students from this study transitioned back home, to independent living, to another less restrictive residential program, or to a day educational/vocational program.
+After leaving JRC, students from this study generally transitioned back home, to independent living, to another less restrictive residential program, or to a day educational/vocational program.
 Some of these students started full or part time jobs and some pursued further (post-secondary) education.
 For others, the ability to safely return home and have relatively normal family and peer relationships is an indicator of treatment success.

 Limitations of the current study include an absence of formal/reliable data (beyond retrospective informant report) of the student's functioning prior to admission.
 Rather, prototypical admission status is often referred to in this study as a comparison for current post-treatment functioning.
 Further, as with previous follow-up studies conducted at JRC, there was relatively high attrition due to the inability to locate current contact information for a significant number of the initially selected participant pool.
 The ability to successfully contact the guardians of former students remains a significant aspect in assessing the long-term treatment effects of residential programs.
-Maintaining more frequent ongoing contact with guardians of former students, as well as the former students themselves, may increase the ability to track the follow-up progress of more students in the future.
-Another reason for the relatively small sample size in this study is that some former students do not wish to maintain contact with JRC because they do not want anyone to know that they attended such a highly structured educational and treatment program.
+Maintaining more frequent ongoing contact with guardians of former students, as well as with the former students themselves, may increase the ability to track the follow-up progress of more students in the future.

-Suggested areas of improvement that might be considered to enhance future follow-up studies of residential care include the following additions: (1) a standardized symptom or behavioral checklist administered at pre-admission, at discharge, and at specified periods post-discharge; (2) a control group consisting of students accepted into the facility, but not attending; (3) an examination of the relationship of pre-admission variables (e.g., number of previous placements, intellectual functioning, and prior adjudication) to post-treatment outcomes; (4) an examination of the relationship of other variables (such as time since discharge, length of stay, reason for discharge, etc.) to post-treatment outcomes; and (5) further examination of ratings in terms of statistical significance as technologically quantifiable.
+Suggested areas of improvement that might be considered to enhance future follow-up studies of residential care include the following additions: (1) a standardized behavioral checklist administered at pre-admission, at discharge, and at specified periods post-discharge; (2) a control group consisting of students accepted into the facility, but not attending; (3) an examination of the relationship of pre-admission variables (e.g., number of previous placements, intellectual functioning, and prior adjudication) to post-treatment outcomes; and (4) an examination of the relationship of other variables (such as time since discharge, length of stay, reason for discharge, etc.) to post-treatment outcomes.